broadfield-dev/smart_file/README.md

 python smartfile/demo.py
 ```

-The application will launch on a local URL, providing a full UI for browsing, indexing, and searching your filesystem.
+The application will launch on a local URL (127.0.0.1:7860), providing a full UI for browsing, indexing, and searching your filesystem.